-For our first excursion we wanted to visit the beautiful Ordsall Hall, a fantastic example of a great Tudor house, situated in our own area Salford.
-The house has had a long and interesting history and dates back to 1177!
-Participants and volunteers thought it would was important to explore a local museum where participants can easily re-visit with friends and family in the future.
+For our first excursion we wanted to visit the beautiful Ordsall Hall, a fantastic example of a great Tudor house, situated locally to our group in Salford.
+The house has a long and interesting history and dates back to 1177!
+Participants and volunteers thought it was important to explore a local museum first, where participants can easily re-visit with friends and family in the future.

-We were able to enjoy a special tour specifically designed for those whose first language is not English, provided by two very knowledgeable and friendly tour guides which really made the visit very interesting and fun!
-There was so much to do and discover and we even took part in a quiz!
+We were able to enjoy a special tour that was specifically designed for those whose first language is not English, provided by two very knowledgeable tour guides.
+This really made the visit very interesting and fun – there was so much to do and discover and we even took part in a quiz!

-Participants enjoyed dressing up as Tudors and tried on some chainmail, exploring the different rooms and places within the great house with plenty of time to ask questions and discuss the different artefacts on display.
+Participants enjoyed dressing up as Tudors and tried on some chainmail, exploring the different rooms and areas within the great house.
+There was also plenty of time to ask questions and discuss the different artefacts on display.

-We spent an enjoyable amount of time sat at the Tudor dining table learning about foods that would have been cooked at the Hall in the 1500s.
-We were all fascinated to learn about different recipes and what you would eat if you were the wealthy land owner or a servant at the other end of the table!
+We spent an enjoyable time sat at the Tudor dining table learning about foods that would have been cooked at the Hall in the 1500s.
+We were all fascinated to learn about different recipes and how the diet of the wealthy land owner would differ to that of his servant sitting at the other end of the table!